AnKing-VIP/anki-audiovisual-feedback/README.md

-For add-on description, please see [AnkiWeb page](https://ankiweb.net/shared/info/231569866) (Which does not exist yet!)
+For add-on description, please see [AnkiWeb page](https://ankiweb.net/shared/info/231569866)

 This add-on is based on the [Anki Fanfare: Gamification](https://github.com/lovac42/Fanfare) add-on